MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/installing-sharepoint-subscription-edition-on-one-server.md

 - Ensure that you are prepared to set up the required accounts by using appropriate permissions.
 For detailed information, see [Initial deployment administrative and service accounts in SharePoint Server](initial-deployment-administrative-and-service-accounts-in-sharepoint-server.md).

 - Ensure the Max degree of parallelism is set to 1.
-For additional information about max degree of parallelism see, [Configure the max degree of parallelism Server Configuration Option](/sql/database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option?view=sql-server-2017).
+For additional information about max degree of parallelism see, [Configure the max degree of parallelism Server Configuration Option](https://docs.microsoft.com/sql/database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option?view=sql-server-2017).

+> [!IMPORTANT]
- **Security note**: As a security best practice, we recommend that you install SharePoint Server Subscription Edition by using least-privilege administration.
+> As a security best practice, we recommend that you install SharePoint Server Subscription Edition by using least-privilege administration.

 > [!TIP]
 > If you decide to install prerequisites manually, you can still run the Microsoft SharePoint Products Preparation Tool to verify which prerequisites are required on each server.